PROBLEM WITH THIS WEBPAGE?

 To report another problem, please contact cailin.hostad@marquette.edu.

-The Pre-law Scholars program allows you to reduce from seven years to six years the total time needed to complete your bachelor's and law degrees.
+The Pre-law Scholars program allows you to reduce the total time needed to complete your bachelor's and law degrees from seven years to six years.
 A typical bachelor's degree program in the Diederich College of Communication consists of three parts: university core curriculum requirements, Diederich College requirements and requirements within a particular major.

 In your first three years of the Pre-law Scholars program, you will complete core curriculum requirements, the majority of the Diederich College requirements and all requirements in your major.
 Courses taken in the Law School during your fourth year will substitute for the college minor requirement toward your bachelor’s degree and toward the completion of your law degree.
 You are essentially applying the credits for the courses you take in your first year of law school twice.
-The majors you may choose to pursue are:
+Students majoring in any of the college's programs are eligible to apply.

-You should know that, while the Law School is bound to hold your place when you meet all of these requirements, you are not bound to the Law School.
+You should know that while the Law School is bound to hold your place when you meet all of the requirements, you are not bound to the Law School.
 If, at any point in the program, you decide that law school or the practice of law is not for you, you are not obligated to attend Marquette's Law School, or even to enter the profession.
 You can stay at Marquette and complete your undergraduate degree in the major(s) you have chosen.
-Note, for students in the Diederich College of Communication, this means that you will have to complete a minor (or second major) as do other Diederich College students not admitted into the Pre-law Scholars program.
+Please note that this means that you will have to complete a minor (or second major) as do other Diederich College students not admitted into the Pre-law Scholars program.

 One of the things that will be the key to your success, and, ultimately, that of the entire program, is a sound advising system.
 We realize that we are asking you to make a big academic and life decision and thus intend to work with you every step of the way to ensure that you are confident in your decision to be in this program and to attend law school.
 Your adviser will help you to ask questions of yourself, to reflect upon your academic and social experiences, and to continue to evaluate how you are progressing in the program.